 If You Agree with the Administrative Conference Resolution

 If you are found responsible for violating university conduct policies, you will be assigned outcomes or sanctions.
-Possible sanctions include:
+You may also be assigned an academic sanction from your faculty or instructor of record.
+Please note that all grade penalties are at the discretion of the instructor.
+Possible non-academic sanctions include:

 - Educational actions (including tutorials, essays, or workshops)